 Even if you’re a woman who would like to watch pole dancing in Vegas, I recommend you consider a strip club.
-It so happens that the best strip clubs in Vegas for watching great pole dancing are also female and couples friendly.
+It so happens that Las Vegas’ best strip clubs for watching great pole dancing are also female and couples friendly.

 There’s no “clean” version of pole dancing being done anywhere today, even in the competitions that try so hard to disassociate themselves from strip clubs.

 The moves and poses are based on erotic leg spreads and brazen sexual postures that are highly suggestive.
 Where strip club pole dancing differs from “competitive” pole dancing is that in a strip club the dancing is specifically geared toward trying to turn people on, and in my opinion, that’s a positive feature of the art, not a drawback.

 The Best Strip Club Pole Dancing in Vegas

 If I want to watch pole dancing at a nude club, I go to Palomino Club (club review / club website).
 The pole dancing would be the best and most erotic in town even if the dancers kept all their clothes on, but it’s a definite enhancement that they’re nude.